 Everyone is born covered in the blood of their mother's womb.
 I was covered in lots of it.
 My father always talked about how much my mother was there for him and my brother, and how excited she was when she found out she was having me.
 Though I doubt that she knew she was going to give birth to a demon.
 Well just to clear things up I'm not really a demon.
 My form of magic just makes me out to be like one.
 Anyway, my mother died a few months after I was born and that's when my father and brother took it in their hands to protect me.
 We moved a lot since she died, and ever since, staying in one place for a while never felt quite right.

 Since she died before I could even learn how to retain my memory, I never really felt sad when I thought about my mom.
 Sure I was a bit jealous of the other girls with their moms, but I had my dad and my brother, Ezekiel.
 My father, Kenta, was the one who taught us magic.
 But I was the one who took it more seriously.
 Because of the type of magic I use, my father taught me how to become one with it.
 My magic is rare and beautiful, was what he'd always told me.
 'Just like your mother', he'd say.
-I had raven black hair like my father and Ezekiel had lavender hair, like my mother.
+At a glance my hair looked raven black like my dad's but in the light anyone could see the dark violet color.
+Ezekiel had lavender hair, like my mother.
 We both had her eyes though even if Ezekiel's were violet and mine's a more violet red color.
 Anyway, on the anniversary of my mom's death, my father always sat in silence.
 It wasn't depressing silence or awkward silence, just silence.
 It drove my brother crazy, so he'd always take me out some where secluded to spar with him.
 At first, sparing with my brother was like betting a fight you know you'll lose.
 But the older I got, the stronger I grew, and then it became fun to kick my brother's ass.

 When I said we moved a lot, it wasn't because my family was the adventurous type.
 No, my father was like the Robin Hood of wizards.
 He did his own thing.
 And in this process, he gained a lot of enemies.
 I always hid in the safety of the arms of my brother as we watched our father fight.
 What amazed me was how my father could draw so much blood, and yet, not shed a drop of his own.
 He didn't kill them, else that would draw us attention from the Magic Council.
 No, if my father's enemies died, it was because they couldn't get help in time, not because of him.
 Kenta Aisuru was not a killer.
 To make sure we could defend ourselves, my father taught us magic.
 Specifically for me, Morphomagus blood magic.
 And it was called that because this magic had to be passed down in the family.
 Which is why it's so rare and why I got lucky.
 Not only is Morphomagus blood magic rare, it isn't exactly hereditary.
 For one thing it isn't passed down through every generation or else everyone would have it.
 It also doesn't really skip generations.
 I think I remember dad telling me how anyone born to possess the power of Morphomagus meant that they had taken a piece of that magic from whichever parent possessed it first.